Virginia Polytechnic Institute and State University

 60,000 square feet of new construction

-W. M. Jordan Company is providing preconstruction and construction management services for the renovation and expansion of Virginia Tech’s Holden Hall.
+W. M. Jordan Company provided preconstruction and construction management services for the renovation and expansion of Virginia Tech’s Holden Hall.

-The renovation and expansion of Holden Hall will support the Mining, Minerals and Materials Science Engineering programs.
+The renovation and expansion of Holden Hall supports the Mining, Minerals and Materials Science Engineering programs.

-This project also includes the demolition of the pre-existing single-story east and north wings, a replacement of the north wing with a new four-story wing, and replacement of the east wing with a new three-story wing.
-The south wing will be fully renovated.
+This project also included the demolition of the pre-existing single-story east and north wings, a replacement of the north wing with a new four-story wing, and replacement of the east wing with a new three-story wing.
+The south wing was fully renovated.

-Renovations include new laboratories and three new 50-seat classrooms.
-Holden Hall’s new wing will be the cutting-edge Center for Autonomous Mining and Robotics.
+Renovations included new laboratories and three new 50-seat classrooms.
+Holden Hall’s new wing features cutting-edge Center for Autonomous Mining and Robotics.
 The two-story space allows students and faculty to engage in autonomous mining and work with natural materials that are three-to-four feet deep.

-The building will also include a new outdoor roof terrace for hosting small student and faculty groups.
-New offices and a new elevator will also be included.
+The building also includes a new outdoor roof terrace for hosting small student and faculty groups.
+New offices and a new elevator are also included.